 You can ask someone to represent you at the hearing.
-They don’t need to be legally qualified but you must tell the tribunal and the FSA or APHA if they’re not.
+They do not need to be legally qualified, but you must tell the tribunal and the FSA or APHA if they’re not.

 If you want to save time you can agree to the tribunal making a decision on your case without a hearing.
 This is called a ‘consent order’.
 However, the hearing can still go ahead if you, the FSA or APHA insist on it.